Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 University of Bristol

 The University of Bristol's Faculty of Engineering has a vibrant environment with around 2,500 undergraduate and 700 postgraduate students.
 Every undergraduate engineering program now includes a year in industry as part of the degree, and every undergraduate program includes a year of study at a university overseas.
-In league tables, Bristol routinely ranks among the top 100 universities in the world and among the top ten in the United Kingdom.
+In league tables, Bristol routinely ranks among the top 100 universities in the world and the top ten in the United Kingdom.

 Requirements for admission